LYRM protein: Complex I (NADH:ubiquinone oxidoreductase)

-Succinate dehydrogenase (Complex II)
+Complex II (Succinate dehydrogenase)

 LYRM8 and ACN9 are required for the assembly of the Fe–S cluster–containing subunit SDHB in Complex II.
 As part of the citric acid cycle, Complex II couples the oxidation of succinate to fumarate to the reduction of ubiquinone.
-The functions of LYRM8 and ACN9 involve interactions with acyl-ACP.
+The functions of LYRM8 and ACN9 involve interactions with acyl-mtACP.

 LYRM8 functions as an assembly factor for Complex II, acting as a bridge between HSC20, as part of the Fe–S cluster transfer complex, and the SDHB subunit.
 As one of four subunits of Complex II, SDHB plays a central role in transferring electrons from subunit SDHA to ubiquinone via its three iron–sulfur clusters.
 HSC20 recognizes and binds with high affinity to LYR motifs; however, SDHB itself contains only two L(I)YR motifs, an IYR motif near the N-terminus and a LYR motif closer to the C-terminus.
 However, SDHB is not one of the LYRM proteins.
 Additionally, several aromatic amino acid regions within SDHB enable the transient binding of a LYRM8 protein through its arginine-rich C-terminal domain, thereby providing a LYRM site for HSC20 and thus contributing to Fe–S cluster incorporation into SDHB.
 Notably, LYRM8 itself also contains two LYR motifs, located at the N-terminus and in the central region, but HSC20 binds exclusively to the N-terminal motif.

 ACN9 functions as an assembly factor involved in the maturation of Complex II.
 Specifically, it contributes to the incorporation of iron–sulfur (Fe–S) clusters into the SDHB subunit, which is essential for Complex II activity.
 However, its exact molecular role remains to be fully defined.
 Yeast data indicate that ACN9 plays a role in gluconeogenesis and in converting ethanol or acetate into carbohydrates.

-Coenzyme Q : cytochrome c – oxidoreductase (Complex III)
+Complex III (Coenzyme Q : cytochrome c – oxidoreductase)

 LYRM7 functions as an assembly factor for Complex III, acting as a chaperone for the Rieske iron-sulfur protein.
 Complex III's task is to transfer electrons from the two-electron carrier ubiquinone to the one-electron carrier cytochrome c via the Q cycle, while pumping protons to build a gradient.
 It functions as a dimer (CIII_{2}), with each monomer composed of 11 subunits.
 Among these, three are catalytic: cytochrome b, cytochrome c1, and the Rieske iron-sulfur protein, which contains a [2Fe–2S] cluster (Rieske center).
 During the assembly process, a stable but non-functional "late core" pre-Complex III forms, containing all subunits except the Rieske iron-sulfur protein and subunit Qcr10.
 To complete the assembly, LYRM7 binds to and stabilizes the Rieske iron-sulfur protein in the mitochondrial matrix before its translocation to the inner membrane and subsequent integration into the pre-complex.
 This prevents the Rieske iron-sulfur protein from proteolytic degradation or temperature‑induced aggregation.
 Final incorporation of both the Rieske iron-sulfur protein and Qcr10 into pre-Complex III is then driven by the AAA-ATPase BCS1L, completing the assembly of complex III.